Case Study: The Linq

 - Preparation: SEMCO Nu-Lift Cleaner and Stone Soap

-- Floors: SEMCO X-Bond Seamless Stone, Color Bond, ADA Safety Floor sealed with X-Tra Gloss Matte
+- Floors (pool deck): SEMCO X-Bond Seamless Stone, Color Bond and ADA Safety Floor – Bake Clay color, sealed with X-Tra Gloss Matte

 - Project size: 37,000 sq ft

 - Project year: 2015